Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

-As emphasized by \cite{tkacik}, this parameterization of $p(\vec{\sigma} )$ can be interpreted as a static nonlinear input-output neural model.
+As emphasized by \cite{tkacik}, this parameterization of $p(\vec{\sigma}| \vec{h})$ can be interpreted as a static nonlinear input-output neural model, within a network with symmetrical connections between units.
 Consider the probability of one neuron firing (having $\sigma_i=1$), conditioned on the states of the other neurons and the biases: